kuberhealthy/kuberhealthy/README.md

 - Check out the [Contributing Guide](CONTRIBUTING.md).
 - If you use Kuberhealthy in a production environment, add yourself to the list of [Kuberhealthy adopters](docs/KUBERHEALTHY_ADOPTERS.md)!
 - Check out [open issues](https://github.com/kuberhealthy/kuberhealthy/issues).
 If you're new to the project, look for the `good first issue` tag.
-- We're always looking for external check contributions (either in suggestions or in PRs) as well as feedback from folks implementing
-Kuberhealthy locally or in a test environment.
+- We're always looking for check contributions (either in suggestions or in PRs) as well as feedback from folks implementing Kuberhealthy locally or in a test environment.